 Before you can apply for an Indonesian Work Permit, there are some other types of visas and permits a foreign hire and employer have to obtain.
 These include:

-• Expatriate Utilisation Plan (Rencana Penggunaan Tenaga Kerja Asing – RPTKA)
+- Expatriate Utilisation Plan (Rencana Penggunaan Tenaga Kerja Asing – RPTKA)

 The first document to submit is RPTKA.
-The company who intends to employ a foreign worker must obtain a formal government approval by submitting RPTKA to the Ministry of Manpower of Republic of Indonesia.
+The company that intends to employ a foreign worker must obtain formal government approval by submitting RPTKA to the Ministry of Manpower of the Republic of Indonesia. - Working Permit (Izin Mempekerjakan Tenaga Asing – IMTA)

-After the approval of RPTKA, the company may apply for IMTA including the personal data information and documents of the candidate including gender, name, passport number and validity, education, and work experience to the Ministry of Manpower.
+After the approval of RPTKA, the company may apply for IMTA including the personal data information and documents of the candidate including gender, name, passport number and validity, education, and work experience to the Ministry of Manpower. - Limited Stay Visa (Visa Izin Tertinggi Terbatas – VITAS)

 With the approval of RPTKA and IMTA, the employer must apply for VITAS to BKPM.
-Following that, BKPM will issue a letter of recommendation to the department of immigration – notifying the issuance of VITAS to the foreign employee.
+Following that, BKPM will issue a letter of recommendation to the Department of Immigration – notifying the issuance of VITAS to the foreign employee. - Temporary/Limited Stay Permit (Izin Tinggal Terbatas – ITAS)

 Upon arrival to Indonesia, the VITAS will be converted to ITAS.
 ITAS is the immigration status itself.
-The Indonesian Immigration Office will annually stamp the foreign workers’ passport to show that they have temporary stay residence status.
+The Indonesian Immigration Office will annually stamp the foreign workers’ passports to show that they have temporary stay residence status. - Temporary Stay Permit Card (Kartu Izin Tinggal Terbatas – KITAS)

-After the ITAS is approved, KITAS will automatically be issued to the foreign worker by the Indonesian Immigration.
+After the ITAS is approved, KITAS will automatically be issued to the foreign worker by Indonesian Immigration.
 KITAS is simply an identification card that indicates that the foreign worker has an ITAS immigration status.

 How Long is the Validity of Work Permit?